-Working papers are pre-prints, versions of scientific papers that typically precede formal peer review and publication.
-The dissemination of pre-prints is an important way in which academics at Queen's Management School communicate their intellectual output to the wider academic community.
-They are one way in which colleagues can solicit invaluable feedback on their research before it is submitted to peer-reviewed journals.
+Working papers are pre-publication versions of academic articles, book chapters, or reviews.
+Working papers are used by academics at Queen's Management School to display their research output to the wider academic community.
+Colleagues can gain invaluable feedback on their research before submitting to peer-reviewed journals.